nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### List all contacts: `list`

 You can use the `list` command to list all of your contacts.
-This resets any filtering or sorting previously applied to the list.
+This resets any filtering previously applied to the list.

 Format: `list`